Most pregnant women don’t even think about their baby’s amniotic fluid levels, until their healthcare provider tells them it could be a problem.

-Polyhydramnios is diagnosed when there is too much fluid surrounding the baby.
+Polyhydramnios is a high amniotic fluid volume, or too much fluid surrounding the baby.

-About 2% of women experience polyhydramnios, and it is usually not known what causes the increase in fluid.
+About 2% of women experience polyhydramnios and it’s usually not known what causes the increase in fluid.

-Certain factors which are associated with polyhydramnios are:
+Certain factors that are associated with polyhydramnios are:

 - Maternal diabetes, including gestational diabetes.